olcf/olcf-user-docs/software/profiling/TAU.rst

   # Allocate 1 node for 5 min and run 2 tasks
   # Note: This is not using tau_exec
-  srun -A $SBATCH_ACCOUNT -N 1 -t 5 -n 2 ./computePi_taucxx
+  srun -A <ACCOUNT> -N 1 -t 5 -n 2 ./computePi_taucxx

   # View profile using command line pprof
   pprof   # Uses the PROFILEDIR var to find data